mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 Connector/NET allows a command to be executed even when `MySqlCommand.Transaction` references a commited, rolled back, or disposed `MySqlTransaction`.
 MySqlConnector will throw an `InvalidOperationException` if the `MySqlCommand.Transaction` property doesn't reference the active transaction.
+To disable this strict validation, set <code>IgnoreCommandTransaction=true</code>
-See [#333](https://github.com/mysql-net/MySqlConnector/issues/333) for more details.
+in the connection string.
+See [Issue 474](https://github.com/mysql-net/MySqlConnector/issues/474) for more details.

 ### Exceptions